kchavez05/boulder-co-health/README.md

 The selected machine learning model can succesfully make a binary prediction whether a facility will receive favorable or unfavorable reviews.
 The model cannot predict the health inspection score from the Google rating.

 There are several health violation categories that drive the strongest correlation to the Google rating for a facility.
-The top violations that influence the Google rating are water/sewage and toilets/handwashing.
+The top violations that influence the Google rating are those in the water/sewage and toilets/handwashing categories.

 ## Recommendations